SaLaTiC-M/SaLaTiC-M/README.md

 ## Hi there 👋

-I am Salavat, I want to become a specialist in Data Science and DevOps.
+I am Salavat,
+Beginner specialist in Data Science and DevOps
-I am only a beginner programmer, but I will diligently learn everything new and welcome criticism.
+A beginner programmer eager to learn new things and open to constructive criticism.

 Fun facts about me:
-1.I really love to sleep!
-2.I don’t like it when people say you can’t do anything; everything is possible!
-3.I am tall but muscular.
-4.Also, I have experience as a machine and manipulator operator with programmable control!
+1I love sleeping!
+I believe that quality sleep is 50% of being effective at work.:battery:
+2.Every mistake is not a dead end, but a call to improve yourself.
+3.From lifting metal to lifting data.
+Still reaching new heights — literally & technically.
+P.s height 182:bangbang:
+4.2 years of industrial automation experience → applying systematic thinking to DevOps/Data:blowfish:
-Hobbies: Anime, Games, Advanced mathematics, Chess, Working out, and learning everything new!
+Hobbies: Anime, Games:game_die:, Advanced mathematics, Chess	:chess_pawn:, Working out, and learning everything new!

 P.s I will keep updating my portfolio and post projects more often -->